 \subsection{Equilibria}

 In this section, we investigate stationary solutions of system \eqref{outbreak}.
-The convergence to such equilibria correspond to a fast ``collapsing'' of the fast-slow system on its critical manifold, in a neighbourhood of which the slow dynamics plays a central role.
-Being able to predict the existence of said equilibria and such a convergence allows us to characterize the transient behaviour of our system, even though the asymptotic dynamics will inevitably result in the extinction of the disease, as shown in \Cref{extinction_1group}.
+Convergence to these equilibria corresponds to a rapid ``collapsing'' of the fast--slow system onto its critical manifold, in whose neighbourhood the slow dynamics play a central role.
+Characterising the existence of such equilibria and the associated convergence allows us to describe the transient behaviour of the system, even though the asymptotic dynamics inevitably leads to disease extinction, as shown in \Cref{extinction_1group}.